dmulholl/hex/readme.md

           --help            Display this help text and exit.
           --version         Display version number and exit.

-## Installation

 Install from the Python package index using `pip`:

     $ pip install hex

 This application requires Python 3.

-## License

-This work has been placed in the public domain.